 For example, if you’re a healthy 35-year-old man buying a 20-year, $500,000 policy, coverage would start at about $21.05 per month.
 Therefore, if the rider is available in your state, adding a waiver of premium rider would cost additional $2.92 per month.

 It is important to remember that insurers consider your age, health history, occupation, and activities when determining the appropriate cost for coverage and riders.

 5. Is the waiver of premium rider worth it?

 Whether or not the waiver of premium for disability is worth it for you depends upon your financial resources and priorities.

 The tricky part of deciding whether or not to buy insurance, or any insurance-related product, is that nobody knows the future.
-But while you may not know everything that will happen to you, or when it will happen, the numbers show that people have a significant likelihood of becoming disabled at some point during their working lives.
+But while you may not know everything that will happen to you, or when it will happen, the numbers show that you may have a chance of becoming disabled at some point during your working lives.

 Any life insurance policy worth having is also worth keeping if and when you become disabled — and this is where the waiver of premium rider comes in.
 In essence, it is disability insurance for your life insurance, but it is also peace of mind — and you can’t put a price tag on that.

 “The easiest, simplest process for receiving term life insurance.
 And the premiums were the lowest quote.” —MichaelLearn more